 An insurance enterprise shall ensure the confidentiality of its financial examination reports.
 Unless otherwise provided by law or consented by the competent authority, its responsible persons or employees are not allowed to read or disclose, deliver, make public all or part of the financial examination report to persons unrelated to the performance of duties.
+Article 40

-Insurance enterprises that do not meet the provisions in Article 30, or Subparagraph 3 or 4, Paragraph 3 of Article 32 herein shall make adjustment to become compliant within six months after the promulgation of these Regulations amended on August 8, 2014.
+Insurance enterprises that do not comply with the provisions in Paragraph 1 of Article 33 regarding the full-time and concurrent posts shall make adjustments to become compliant within six months after the promulgation of these Regulations amended on October 19, 2017.